THE STORY BEHIND THIS ARCTIC FOX PIC

 Arctic morning.
-I was in my tent, bored, frustrated, and lonely, waiting for wolves.
+I was in my tent, bored, frustrated, and also lonely, waiting for wolves.
 I look outside my tent, and in the distance, I see something white move.
-I have a smile ear to ear.
+It gave me a Smile ear to ear.
 I have heard about photographers going to the Arctic for years and not being successful in capturing photographs of the Arctic wolf in the winter.
 I immediately thank God for this opportunity.

-I was hoping to photograph wolves, but I got a fox.
+I was hoping to photograph wolves, but I got an Arctic Fox Pic.
 Sometimes we wish for things we want, but we get what we need.
 At this point in the Arctic, I needed a HUMAN touch, so I got a Fox.

 Bring the Arctic home as Wildlife Photographer Ejaz Khan captures beautiful images.
 Our fine art photos are printed with the highest of quality as any museum.
 Shop online for the perfect piece of art for your home.

 View our Arctic Short Film on what we went through to photograph this Arctic Fox Pic.

 Facts about the Arctic Fox

 As I went out to capture this Arctic Fox pic, I’ve come across some interesting facts.
 The Arctic fox is the only native land mammal in Iceland.
 They have excellent hearing and also sense of smell.
 It can detect and catch prey that is located deep underneath the snow.
 They live on a territory of about nine square miles, but their range is wider when searching for food.
 The Arctic fox can be found in the arctic regions of Alaska, Canada, Greenland, Europe, Asia, and also Iceland.